If you use your hands for your work and earn money, you might think you need hands insurance.

 If you are an electrician, plumber, carpenter, or some other tradesperson, you definitely use your hands.

 The professions go on and on.
-(I used my hands to type this article.)
 We use our hands for everything, and we take them for granted.

 But, hands insurance is a limited insurance policy.
 What if you injure your wrist?
 Your wrist is important, right?
-Of your shoulder?
+Or your shoulder?
 Or, if you are diagnosed with a health condition that prevents you from working?

 Fortunately, for most of us, we can insure our hands – and everything else – through an affordable disability insurance policy.
+We discuss this next.

-Hands Insurance: A Disability Insurance Policy
+Hands Insurance: A Disability Insurance Policy Is A Better Option

 We can insure our hands, and other body parts and organs, through a disability insurance policy.
 What is disability insurance?
-It is a policy that will pay you a monthly benefit if you become disabled, on or off the job, from a sickness, illness, injury, or accident, and you can no longer work or no longer work full time.
+It is a policy that will pay you a monthly benefit if you become disabled, on or off the job, from sickness, illness, injury, or accident, and you can no longer work or no longer work full time.

 So, if you injure your back and can’t work, a disability insurance policy will pay a benefit.
 If you are diagnosed with cancer or ALS, a disability insurance policy will pay.